-That’s a pretty simple one actually.
-A lot of the music we write has a reggae vibe at it’s root.
+Miles Galli (Dub-321): That’s a pretty simple one actually.
+A lot of the music we write has a reggae vibe at its root.
 That’s the common denominator for our sound.
 Reggae was initially called rub-a-dub and then there’s what’s known today as dub reggae.
-That’s where the Dub in our name comes from and the 321 is because the band is out of Brevard county which has a 321 area code lol..
-Reason being I wanted to have the name linked to our roots in some way in that aspect.. plus Dub-321 totally just looks and sounds really cool!!!
+That’s where the Dub in our name comes from and the 321 is because the band is out of Brevard county which has a 321 area code lol.
+The reason being I wanted to have the name linked to our roots in some way in that aspect.. plus Dub-321 totally just looks and sounds really cool!!!

 What led you on the path to music?

-I’ve loved music as far back as I can remember.
-I was introduced to grunge rock in the mid nineties when I was about 12-13 years old and I fell in love with it, especially Nirvana.
-My older brother got a bass guitar and I learned a couple simple riffs and begged my parents to get me an electric guitar.
+Miles Galli (Dub-321): I’ve loved music as far back as I can remember.
+I was introduced to grunge rock in the mid-nineties when I was about 12-13 years old and I fell in love with it, especially Nirvana.
+My older brother got a bass guitar and I learned a couple of simple riffs and begged my parents to get me an electric guitar.
 I think it was Christmas 1995 when finally I got it.
-I was off to the races from then on..
+I was off to the races from then on.
 Music has always been my passion and purpose.
-It just took me awhile to discover my own personal niche where I would fit.
+It just took me a while to discover my own personal niche where I would fit.

 Did you grow up around music?

-What is your greatest drive on your journey?
+What is the greatest drive on your journey?

 Who are your greatest musical inspirations?

-I get inspiration from so many artists that I’ve listened to over the years.
-Some I intentionally draw from and some sub-consciously and then I don’t realize or recognize it until after I’ve written a song.
-But if I had to name 5 of my biggest musical inspirations of all time it would be Kurt Cobain, Bradley Nowell, Bob Marley, Eminem, and Jim Morrison (no particular order).
+Miles Galli (Dub-321): I get inspiration from so many artists that I’ve listened to over the years.
+Some I intentionally draw from and some subconsciously and then I don’t realize or recognize until after I’ve written a song.
+But if I had to name 5 of my biggest musical inspirations of all time it would be Kurt Cobain, Bradley Nowell, Bob Marley, Eminem, and Jim Morrison (in no particular order).